Substance Use

 • 401-800 mg – Dangerous decreases in temperature, blood pressure, and pulse, increasing the risk of death or coma

-The symptoms of alcohol withdrawal can cause significant illness and death, including delirium tremens (DTs) and seizures.
+The symptoms of alcohol withdrawal can cause the following:

 The symptoms associated with alcohol withdrawal can begin as early as six hours following the initial decline from peak intoxication.